Predictive Complexity Priors: IDEALIZED SETTING

 \subsection{Example: Linear Regression}

 We continue discussion of the ECP with a concrete example.
 Consider the linear model $ \mathbb{E}[\ry | x, \rbeta] = x \rbeta$, where $\ry \in \mathbb{R}$ denotes a scalar response, $x \in \mathbb{R}$ its covariate / feature, and $\rbeta \in \mathbb{R}$ the model parameter.
 While this is undoubtedly a simple example, the priors we later describe for NNs will have commonalities.
 Let us now step through the ECP derivation.
-We choose the extended prior to be normal, $p_{+}(\rbeta | \rtau) = \text{N}(0, \rtau)$, and the base prior to be `the spike,' $p_{0}(\rbeta) = \delta(|\rbeta - 0|)$.
+We choose the first-level prior to be normal, $p(\rbeta | \rtau) = \text{N}(0, \rtau)$, and the reference prior\footnote{We use `reference prior' to refer to the prior for the reference model, not to \citet{bernardo1979reference}'s class of objective priors.} to be `the spike,' $p_{0}(\rbeta) = \delta(|\rbeta - 0|)$.
 The ECP for $\tau$ is then: where $\sigma^{2}_{y}$ is the response noise.
 In this case---and for conditional models in general---the ECP is a function of the features $x$ and any other independent variables.
-Other default priors such as the \textit{$g$-prior} \citep{zellner1986gPrior} and Jeffreys prior \cite{jeffreys1946invariant} have this dependence as well, which reflects their holistic natures.
+Other default priors such as the \textit{$g$-prior} \citep{zellner1986gPrior} and Jeffreys prior \citep{jeffreys1946invariant} have this dependence as well, which reflects their holistic natures.